Great Smoky Mountains NP - Day 1

 Exploring the Heart of the Smokies

-We began our visit at the Mountain Farm Museum, which gave us a glimpse into what life was like here a century ago.
+We began our visit at the Mountain Farm Museum, which gave us a glimpse of life here a century ago.
 The early Appalachian settlers were self-sufficient, but their lifestyle was incredibly labor-intensive.
 The site includes an impressive collection of authentic log structures, including a farmhouse, barn, springhouse, blacksmith shop, and a corn crib.

 Exploring Great Smoky Mountains NP